yupbank/tensorframes/README.md

 for build sizes and for CPUs.
 If you want to change the internal version being used, you should check the [tensorframes-artifacts](https://github.com/tjhunter/tensorframes-artifacts) project.
 That project contains scripts to build the proper jar files.

+## Acknowledgements

+This project builds on the great [javacpp](https://github.com/bytedeco/javacpp) project, that implements the low-level bindings between TensorFlow and the Java virtual machine.

+Many thanks to Google for the release of TensorFlow.